basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-With-AAE.md

 ## Overview

-Riak Enterprise MDC Replication Version 3 can now take advantage of Riak Active Anti-Entropy (AAE) technology that was first released as part of Riak 1.3.0.
+Riak Enterprise MDC Replication Version 3 can now take advantage of Riak Active Anti-Entropy (AAE), which was first introduced as a technology preview in Riak 1.3.0.
 The use of AAE in replication can greatly increase the performance of a fullsync.
 Comparison time between two clusters can become linear with the percentage of differences.

 AAE + Replication uses existing Riak AAE LevelDB files.